SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-reverse-proxy-on-iis.md

 ### Note regarding upgrades

-To make sure later updates of Service runs successful on the Internal webserver, add a new registry key below *HKey\_Locale\_Machine\\Software\\Wow6432Node\\SuperOffice* Customer Service on the Internal webserver.
-This key should have the same string values as the internal site (basePath and instanceId), but the name of the key should be the same as the external website (proxy url).
+To make sure later updates of Service runs successfully on the Internal web server, add a new registry key below *HKey\_Locale\_Machine\\Software\\Wow6432Node\\SuperOffice* Customer Service on the Internal webserver.
+This key should have the same string values as the internal site (basePath and instanceId), but the name of the key should be the same as the external website (proxy URL).

 ![x][img18]

-Now when upgrading you will provide the external URL when it asks for domain, and it will not fail when it comes to the point where it should start EjScheduler here:
+Now when upgrading you will provide the external URL when it asks for the domain and it will not fail when it comes to the point where it should start EjScheduler here:

 ![x][img19]

 ## Using more than one internal webserver to redirect traffic to

-To be able to redirect to several internal web services you need to add the following section to the web.config file in the `<configuration>` section on the proxy server.
+To be able to redirect to several internal web services you need to add the following section to the *web.config* file in the `<configuration>` section on the proxy server.

 ```xml
 <system.serviceModel>